 - The ‘common’ wisdom behind this interest-free loan concept

-- The major problems with its practical application
+- The major problems with its practical application during transition

 - Situations in which this is actually wrong